 Update: The ability to use the TWAIN GUI in Image Capture seems to have been disabled in the version included in MacOS X 10.6.

-You are trying to install one of the SDK packages that is intended to be used together with the MacOS X cross compilation SDK that can be used if you want to compile programs for older versions of MacOS X on MacOS X 10.5.
-If you are only interested in running the software you should not install the SDK packages.
+You are trying to install one of the SDK packages that is intended to be used together with the MacOS X cross compilation SDK that can be used if you want to compile programs for older versions of MacOS X. If you are only interested in running the software you should not install the SDK packages.
 The SDK packages are intended for software developers.

 If you just want to run the programs the binary packages are sufficient.

-If you are a software developer and want to use the cross compilation SDKs for MacOS X they can be found on the Xcode CD that comes together with MacOS X 10.5.
+If you are a software developer and want to use the cross compilation SDKs for MacOS X that are part of the Xcode installation.
 The SDK packages only contain header files and stubbed libraries (containing only the linking symbols, no executable code).

 This happens if you expand the compressed package files with StuffIt expander with the “Continue to expand if possible” option set in the StuffIt preferences.
 An installer package contains compressed files.
 If these are expanded the installer package becomes broken.
 Try again with the “Continue to expand if possible” option unset or use a different tool for expanding the files.